jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-24.md

 Splitting his income with this eunuch for nothing in return was a constant sore point for him, but he had relied on the protection of Eunuch Yang to get through all these years without any danger.
 Every year, he would send all the interest and dividends he earned to the capital, or deposit them in pawnshops in Guangzhou according to the eunuch’s instructions.
 He would also give lychees in summer and sweets in the winter.
 He never dared to neglect his patron for even a day.
 Why would he suddenly send someone to discuss important matters with him?

 Important matters?
 Gao Ju smiled bitterly.
 He was just a businessman.
 What important matters could he discuss with such a person in the imperial palace?
 It must be a request for a large sum of money for "temporary use" and "repayment for this eunuch’s services".
 And the amount would definitely be very huge, otherwise it would only be a matter of a letter and not a personal visit.
-Eunuch Yang even sent an "adopted son" here - it seemed he was very anxious to get this money!
+Eunuch Yang even sent an "adopted son" here \- it seemed he was very anxious to get this money\!
 Gao Ju sighed.
 It seemed that the extra money that suddenly fell from the sky a few months ago had to be vomited out again.

 Losing some money was not what Gao Ju feared most.
 Since the new emperor came to power at the start of Tianqi, things in the palace had become more and more unpredictable.
 His backer, Eunuch Yang, was a disciple of Gao Shiming, who had resigned voluntarily in the first year of the Tianqi Year to protect himself.
 Eunuch Yang had in turn become rather sidelined in the palace as a consequence.

 What if the Emperor disliked Eunuch Yang?
 Gao Ju couldn't help but tremble in fear.
 He didn't like Eunuch Yang personally either–but their relationship over the years had inextricably tied them together, like two grasshoppers strung on a rope.
-If Eunuch Yang was to fall out of favour today, then tomorrow men from the Eastern Depot would be knocking on his door, and soon even his family would disappear under mysterious circumstances.
+If Eunuch Yang was to fall out of favour today, then tomorrow men from the Eastern Depot would be knocking on his door, and soon even his family would disappear under mysterious circumstances.[^182]

-This visit surely wouldn’t be of this sort, right?
-Gao Ju began to sweat again, and could not help but yell:
+*This visit surely wouldn’t be of this sort, right?* Gao Ju began to sweat again, and could not help but yell:

-"Fan harder!"
+"Fan harder\!"

 The maidservant in the study hurriedly moved the silk fan beside her.
 The breeze was light, and carried the fragrance of a woman.
 If it were ordinary times, Gao Ju would be able to calm down, but not now.
 He suddenly felt hot all over, and suddenly stood up from the couch, and cursed:

-"All of you get out!
-Now!"
+"All of you get out\!
+Now\!"

 The maidservants in the room were all startled, and quickly retreated.
 After a moment of quiet, someone reported:

 "Manager Yan is here."

-“Let him in!"
+“Let him in\!"

 Manager Yan came to pass on a message from Gao Qing, who had reported that the Australian merchants had come.

 "They already arrived?"
 Gao Ju’s eyes brightened.
 This was good news for him.
 After all, if he had to gouge out a big chunk of money to Eunuch Yang it would be nice to have some fresh money to recoup his losses.
 Recently, the Australian merchants no longer wanted porcelain, but wanted various precious medicinal materials and spices instead.
 They even wanted to buy various hardwood and sandalwood materials.
-Gao Ju was very puzzled by this: although these things were not difficult to buy—there was plenty in Guangzhou city itself—the strange thing was that these goods were also produced in the West (the West in Zheng He's voyages to the West, not the later meaning), so why would they want to buy them here in Guangzhou, where they’re likely more expensive?
+Gao Ju was very puzzled by this: although these things were not difficult to buy—there was plenty in Guangzhou city itself—the strange thing was that these goods were also produced in the West (the West in Zheng He's voyages to the West, not the later meaning[^183]), so why would they want to buy them here in Guangzhou, where they’re likely more expensive?
 This made him feel more and more suspicious about the origins of these sea merchants.

 Speaking of this, that Gao Qing was also a waste.
 Gao Qing had served the Australians for more than two months and had not found anything of use.
 But Gao Ju didn't really expect that dullard to discover much either way.